awesome-hubdata/-Credit-Card-fraud-detection-dashboard/README.md

-# Credit-Card-fraud-detection-dashboard
-An interactive Streamlit dashboard for detecting fraudulent credit card transactions using an XGBoost model.
-Includes real-time fraud detection, sample data download, and visual insights.

 # 💳 Credit Card Fraud Detection Dashboard

-An interactive **Streamlit web application** for detecting fraudulent credit card transactions in real-time using a trained **XGBoost model**.
+An interactive **Streamlit web application** for detecting fraudulent credit card transactions in real-time using a trained **XGBoost model**.Includes sample data download, and visual insights.

 ---